docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 If your application will run on multiple platforms, use relative path names, or try to originate path names from the home directory.
 If that is not possible, work with Mac OS X and UNIX aliases, and store your files on a machine that is remote to your Windows machine so that you can use UNC names.

-CHAPTER 3: File System Access

-Using File and Folder objects

-43

 As an example, suppose you use the UNIX machine myServer for data storage.
 If you set up an alias share in the root directory of myServer, and if you set up a Windows-accessible share at share pointing to the same data location, the path name //myServer/share/file would work for all three platforms.